 Students will be permitted to leave the school compound only when the person collecting them has reached the top of the roundabout.
 Vehicles are not permitted in the upper compound.
 If you need to park your car, please park in such a manner to avoid hindering the flow of traffic on the roundabout.
 No cars are to park on the roundabout.
 If you wish to park outside the school compound, you must walk in to get your child.
 No child is allowed to walk down to the road or to the bottom of the field to meet their car.
 Parents must come up to the main gate area and collect the children.

 STUDENTS WALKING HOME

 If you want your child/children to walk home from school this must be put in writing and given to the office.

 In the event of an emergency we have an evacuation procedure for all classes.
 Evacuation procedures are practised during the year.

-Newsletters are sent home regularly and these are an important link between school and home.
+Newsletters are sent home regularly or emailed as these are an important link between school and home.
 Please take time to read these and keep informed about your child and school.
 Teachers may sometimes send home notes specifically for their own classes.